 Free sialic acid storage disorders affect males and females in equal numbers.
-The exact incidence of these disorders in the general population is unknown.
+The exact frequency of these disorders in the general population is unknown.
 Salla disease has been reported in more than 150 individuals, most from Finland and Sweden.
 Free sialic acid storage diseases may go misdiagnosed or undiagnosed, making it difficult to determine their true frequency in the general population.

-Molecular genetic testing (which can identify a mutation in the SLC17A5 gene) is available on a clinical basis to confirm the diagnosis.
+Molecular genetic testing (which can identify mutations in the SLC17A5 gene) is available on a clinical basis to confirm the diagnosis.

 Diagnosis before birth (prenatally) is possible through chorionic villus sampling (CVS).
 During CVS, fetal tissue samples are removed and enzyme tests (assays) are performed on cultured tissue cells (fibroblasts) and/or white blood cells (leukocytes) to detect elevated levels of free sialic acid.

-There is no specific treatment for free sialic acid storage disorders.
+There is no specific treatment for any of the free sialic acid storage disorders.
 Treatment is directed toward the specific symptoms that are apparent in each individual.
-Seizures are treated by generally accepted standards such as the use of medications (anti-convulsants).
+Seizures are treated by generally accepted standards such as the use of anticonvulsants.